shwethavastrad/adEnhancer-application/README.md

-#Advertisement Request Enhancer
+# Advertisement Request Enhancer

-*dvertisement Request Enhancer* is a microservice which augments anincoming Ad request with contextual information like demographics, location etc. It leverages libraries and services from Spring Cloud and Netflix OSS to compose the system.
+*Advertisement Request Enhancer* is a microservice which augments anincoming Ad request with contextual information like demographics, location etc. It leverages libraries and services from Spring Cloud and Netflix OSS to compose the system.

-##Build
+## Build

 .
 Using Maven, build and package the application:
 +